It’s the New Year and you want to start it off strong with a great looking body.

 2. Determine your protein intake

-Numerous studies have found that a high protein intake speeds up your fat loss by boosting your metabolism, reducing your appetite and preserving your lean muscle mass.
+Moreover, numerous studies have found that a high protein diet speeds up your fat loss by boosting your metabolism, reducing your appetite and preserving your lean muscle mass.

 Most studies suggest that 0.7–0.9 grams of protein per pound of body weight (1.6–2.0 grams per kg) is enough to conserve your muscle mass on a cutting diet.

-Before bed, try and include a casein protein source.
-This will make sure you have a steady supply of amino acids for your body to feed off of over night.
-Cottage cheese is probably the best option here.
+Before bed, consider including a casein protein source because it can provide a prolonged supply of amino acids for your body to feed off of overnight.

 3. Determine your carb intake